PromitaPanja/Hotel-Website/README.md

-# restaurant
+# Hotel-Website
- this project is made using HTML and CSS
+ this project is made using HTML, CSS and JQuery Lib for Front-end and Bootstrap framework.